Friday, March 3, 2023

 Once we landed in Athens and got our luggage, Mike booked us a car into Athens.
 We got to be some of those people who walk out of the airport to see a chauffeur holding a card with your name on it.
-You just hope the sign isn’t an old piece of cardboard and it’s not written in crayon.
-That’s not really how it was, but it leads into the next part of the story.
+You just hope it's not scrawled on a piece of cardboard in crayon.
+That’s not quite how it went, but it sets up what happened next.

 In order to get from the airport into downtown Athens, you must drive around a small mountain via a toll road.
 Our driver pulled into the autopass lane, but the barricade refused to lift.
 He tried a couple things then decided he’d forgotten to pay the bill and would have to go through the manual pay booth.
 He had to back up quite a distance to get out far enough to switch lanes, and that caused several cars behind us to honk and have to back up.
 Eventually we made it over to the manual lane.